tmtmtmtm/stancer/README.md

   These can either be a human-readable title for the motion, or an 'aye' and 'nay' pairing to provide different text depending on which way a vote was cast.

-5. People & Organisations (optional)

-  Depending what data is included in your Vote Event data you might need to cross-reference person IDs, or look up what political groups people were in at the time of a vote (which may not be the same as what one they’re in today, etc).

-  This must be in [Popolo format](http://www.popoloproject.com/specs/person.html).

 ## Installation